»

 "Kenshin went through so much crap and deserved a happy ending."

-If you understand anything by the end of this series, it will be that.
+So, if you understand anything by the end of this series, it will be that.

 Rating: 8